Indranil2020/Plot_MCP/README.md

     cd frontend
     npm start
     ```
-    The application will be accessible at http://localhost:3000.
+    The application will be accessible at the Vite dev server URL (usually `http://localhost:5173`).

 ### Using the Interface

-1.  **Paste Data**: Click "Paste Data" to input your dataset (CSV, JSON, or space-separated text).
+1.  **Create a project**: Use the left sidebar to create/select a project.
+2.  **Add data**: Upload files or paste data into the project.
+3.  **Select files**: Check one or more files to use as plot context.
-2.  **Describe Plot**: Type your request in the chat (e.g., "Create a scatter plot of column A vs B").
+4.  **Describe plot**: Ask for a plot in chat (e.g., "Scatter plot of A vs B").
-3.  **Edit**: Click on the generated plot title or axes to request modification.
-4.  **Download**: Use the download menu to save your plot in high resolution.
+5.  **Refine**: Click plot elements (title/labels) to request edits, or edit code and re-run directly.
+6.  **Tools drawer**: Use the plot toolbar `Tools` to open Preview / Join / Analysis / Gallery.

 ## Environment Configuration